 Best Turntables Buying Guide: Welcome to TechRadar's round-up of the best record players (also known as record players) you can buy in 2019.

-While the idea of a turntable might call images of the '60s and '70s to mind, you'll find that most modern turntables are pretty well-equipped with the latest tech – i.e. Bluetooth built-in or USB output that allows output records straight to your PC, meaning you can listen to your vinyls anywhere.
+While the idea of a record player might call images of the '60s and '70s to mind, you'll find that most modern turntables are pretty well-equipped with the latest tech, like built-in Bluetooth or USB outputs that allows output records straight to your PC, meaning you can listen to your vinyls anywhere.

-To start, we'll walk you through all the little details that go into choosing the best turntable for your listening needs and budget.
+To start, we'll walk you through all the little details that go into choosing the best record player for your listening needs and budget.
 Do you want to go on the high end with a belt drive?
 Or how about a more user-friendly direct drive turntable?
 What about phono preamps?
 Do you need one?

 All of these questions will be answered right here, so don’t worry, you’ll be absorbed in all of your favorite albums before you know it.